-This is our list of the best microspikes and snow grips currently on the market.
+This is The Wise Adventurer’s rundown of the best microspikes and snow grips currently on the market.
 Microspikes are modular traction systems designed to work with your existing shoes or boots to give you better purchase on slippery winter terrain like snow and ice.
-Some use spikes, some use cleats, and some even use unique systems like coils or metal beads, but they all serve the same purpose: Saving you from embarrassing (and often painful) slips and falls outdoors.
+Some use spikes, some use cleats, and some even use minimalist approaches like lightweight coils or metal beads, but they all serve the same purpose: Saving you from embarrassing (and often painful) slips and falls when you’re outside in the winter.

-They won’t be everyone’s first pick though, especially if your local conditions are quite as gnarly as an Alaskan winter.
+They won’t be everyone’s first pick though, especially if your local conditions are something closer to your typical Alaskan winter.

-That’s why we’ve included something for everyone in the list below including runners, hikers, and even folks just out on the town looking for an advantage over slippery sidewalks.
-And, if you’re not sure where to begin your hunt for the best microspikes, we’ve even included an informative buyer’s guide at the bottom of our list to help you decide.
+That’s why we’ve included something for everyone in the list below including runners, hikers, and even folks just out on the town looking for an advantage over those slippery sidewalks.
+We’ll also mention that if you’re not sure where to begin your hunt for the best microspikes, we’ve included an informative buyer’s guide at the bottom of our list to help you decide.

 Alright.
 Winter is coming… Let’s get started.